 Most people choose to use weak passwords, either because of the ease of remembering them or because of the lack of knowledge of how easy it can be for a hacker to obtain weak passwords using techniques to discover user passwords, such as the so-called brute force. .

 Azure Active Directory (AAD), is offered in several editions: Free and those that incorporate security features that help us protect the identity of users and their access to our applications and data: Premium P1 and Premium P2.

 Free Edition: Included in Office 365 , you can mainly:

 - Synchronize local active directories with the cloud directory (Azure Active Directory), including passwords.

-- Self-service reset and password change from outside the company for synchronized users.
+- Self-service password reset and change from outside the company for synchronized users.

 - Possibility of using the same identity (username and password), to access without limit other applications that we have locally.

-- Conditional access to limit access to applications from outside the company (based on group membership, geographic location and device status).
+- Conditional access to limit access to applications from outside the company (based on group membership, geographic location, and device status).

 - Advanced security reporting:

 - Report with all logins.